 A Voice of Conscience

-The Dwarf didn’t need to be told twice.
+The Dwarf didn’t need to be told again.
 He quickly marched to the door and out, but took a moment to turn around once he’d crossed the threshold.
 “I’m ...
 I’m really sorry, Dark One.”

 Rumpel stared at his feet, gave a weak nod, and closed the door.

 Granny peered at him from over the top of the pad.

 He hadn’t glanced at the menu; hadn’t touched the glass of water the waitress left a minute earlier.
 Without gazing up, he nodded.